Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 1. Open a Windows Explorer window and browse to the lab’s **Source** folder.

-1. Double-click the **Setup.cmd** file in this folder to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.
+1. Execute the **Setup.cmd** file in this folder with Administration privileges.
+This setup process will configure your environment and install the Visual Studio code snippets for this lab.

 1. If the User Account Control dialog is shown, confirm the action to proceed.